pmkruyen/dearscholar/readme.md

 ## Guide for potential contributors and academic researchers
 Scholars who want to use DearScholar in their research project are advised to contact the main author directly (p.m.kruyen@fm.ru.nl).
 Contributors and academic researchers who want to build their own version of DearScholar can follow the following four steps.

-### Step 1: Install DearScholar on you own computer
+### Step 1: Install DearScholar on your own computer
-To get the developer version of DearScholar running on you computer, the following steps can be taken:
+To get the developer version of DearScholar running on your computer, the following steps can be taken:
 1) download the files and folders from [the app folder](https://github.com/pmkruyen/dearscholar/tree/master/app) as specified below (under file structure);
 2) install either the desktop app or command line interface of [Phonegap](https://phonegap.com/getstarted/);
 3) compile DearScholar on your computer using Phonegap ... the app appears in your web browser; and
 4) you can start improving DearScholar.

-### Step 2: Experiment with DearScholar on you own computer
+### Step 2: Experiment with DearScholar on your own computer
 To log in, populate the survey modules with question pages and questions, and store answers on a server:
 1) set up your own (virtual private) server or get access to an existing one on your university;
 2) set up a database (such as mysql) with the tables, columns, rows and cell content as specified above (under Configuration)